jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

 ## 3. Compensation

-1.  **Compensation.** In consideration of all services to be rendered by Contractor to the Company, the Company shall pay to the Contractor based on number of hours worked multiplied by the current rate of the applicable staff member on the Contractor’s rate schedule.
-A copy of the current rate schedule is attached to this document.
-Said compensation shall be paid on a monthly basis with the balance of invoices due within 30 days.
+1.  **Compensation.** In consideration of all services to be rendered by Contractor to the Company, the Company shall pay to the Contractor
+    {{ page.contractor_rate_numb }} per {{ page.contractor_rate_unit }} Said
+    compensation shall be paid on a monthly basis with the balance of invoices due within 30 days of submission of a time record or invoice.

 1.  **Withholding; Other Benefits.** Compensation paid pursuant to this Agreement shall not subject to the customary withholding of income taxes